We'll tell you what's nearby

 Let’s get parked….

-A summer in Northumberland could have you wildlife spotting on a sunset cruise, practicing yoga in a wild meadow or wild swimming at the foot of a rushing waterfall.
-Uncover history while making memories, find yourself by getting lost in nature, and collect moments that will last a lifetime with our endless experiences.
+Spring and summer in Northumberland could have you experiencing incredible wildlife, hiking fantastic, fauna-filled landscapes and enjoying active adventures.
+Uncover history while making memories, find yourself getting lost in nature, and collect moments that will last a lifetime with our endless experiences.

 There's no need to leave your dog at home when dining out in Northumberland, so we have rounded up 10 of the best dog friendly pubs and cafes in Northumberland.